 The next figure shows LIFO operation from empty to full.
 Note that the last write to memory is at address 0, which may also seem a bit counter-intuitive.
-It helps here to think of the address as modulo (one MSB less than) the level value.
+It helps here to think of the address as modulo (i.e. the MSB is removed from) the level value.
 For this 4-deep LIFO there are actually 5 distinct states corresponding to levels 0 through 4.
-Indeed, when fully utilizing the LIFO memory space there will always 2n + 1 levels, and it is easiest and most straightforward to handle them with an extra MSB in the level counter, and present the LSBs of this counter to the LIFO memory address input (i.e. the stack pointer).
+Indeed, when fully utilizing the LIFO memory space there will always $2^n + 1$ levels, and it is easiest and most straightforward to handle them with an extra MSB in the level counter, and present the LSBs of this counter to the LIFO memory address input (i.e. the stack pointer).